zhejianglab/PrestoZL/prestouserinstall.md

 make cleaner && make
 ```

-### 2.2 Modify files from FrestoZL to your PRESTO source code
+### 2.2 Second solution: copy files from FrestoZL to your PRESTO source code
 PrestoZL is based on Scott Ransom's PRESTO v4.0.
-If your existing PRESTO environment is a newer version and you wish to continue using it, you can integrate the changes from PrestoZL by replacing or modifying the relevant `accelsearch_cu` and `prepsubband_cu` code in your PRESTO source code.
+If your existing PRESTO environment is a newer version and you wish to continue using it, You can simply copy the following files from PrestoZL into your PRESTO C's corresponding directory and then recompile.
 The required changes are as follows:

 1. Add new files from PrestoZL to your PRESTO source.
 ```